Quench Spectroscopy for Dissipative and (Non)-Hermitian Quantum Lattice Models: Dissipative quench dynamics of the Bose-Hubbard chain induced by local two-body losses

-The $G_2$ equal-time connected density-density correlation function at Eq.~\eqref{eq_G_2} is deduced theoretically by injecting the quadratic bosonic correlators $F$ and $G$ by their values obtained by solving their respective EoM.
+$G_2$ the equal-time connected density-density correlation function at Eq.~\eqref{eq_G_2} is deduced theoretically by injecting the quadratic bosonic correlators $F$ and $G$ by their values obtained by solving their respective EoM.
 The second theoretical approach is given by the QP theory, see Ref.~\cite{despres_these}, leading to:

 On Fig.~\ref{fig_g2_closed}, both theoretical approaches are compared and we find a perfect agreement between them.
 This validates for another observable the EoM approach defined by the set of coupled differential equations at Eq.~\eqref{EoMs}.
-Note that the set of EoMs at Eq.~\eqref{EoM_isolated} is valid for the Hamiltonian $\hat{H}$ associated to the BH chain.
-In the SF-mean-field regime, the latter can be expressed in the generic quadratic Bose form when considering the reciprocal space:
+Note that the set of EoMs at Eq.~\eqref{EoM_isolated} is valid when considering the Hamiltonian $\hat{H}$ of the BH chain confined in the SF-mean-field regime which can be expressed in a generic quadratic Bose form in reciprocal space: